i11g/i11g-new.github.io/index.markdown

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-layout: default
+layout: single
-title: Who am I
+author_profile: true

 ---

+Picture "/"

 I am a dedecated learner with broad interests ranging from [supramolecular chemistry](/Publications/) to [logistcs](/projects/) and [QA automation engineering](/projects/)